-The Board has a general policy that Non-executive Directors should not serve for a period exceeding 15 years, and that the Chairman should not serve in that role for more than 10 years.
-However, the Board does not consider this length of tenure would necessarily compromise independence or interfere in a material way with a Director's ability to act in the best interests of the Company.
+The Board has had a general policy that Non-executive Directors should not serve for a period exceeding 15 years, and that the Chair should not serve in that role for more than 10 years.
+While the Board does not consider this length of tenure of a Non-executive Director would necessarily compromise independence or interfere in a material way with an ability to act in the best interests of the Company, the Board has determined to reduce the maximum length of tenure for a Non-executive Director to 12 years, effective from FY24.
+This period applies to the Chair, taking into account his tenure as Non-executive Director prior to becoming Chair.
 The Board will continue to assess the application of this policy to each Director having regard to the mix of experience, skills and knowledge on the Board.